rafaelperazzo/traefikAI/README.md

 ## Tecnologias

-As tecnologias utilizadas no projeto são:
+As tecnologias utilizadas no projeto serão:

 - Python
 - Pandas